th2-net/remotehand/Readme.txt

 2. Notes
 All actions that wait for some element will check the page contents till given element appears or till given number of seconds passes, throwing ScriptExecuteException is no element had appeared in time.
+The exception can be supressed and further action execution can be skipped if NotFoundFail action parameter is not true (y, yes, t, 1, +)

 Possible <locator> values:
 1. cssSelector - in this case <matcher> should contain CSS path to the element like this: div.v-button.v-widget.default.v-button-default;